 - thrombectomy for people with acute ischaemic stroke

-- blood pressure control for people with acute intracerebral haemorrhage
+- maintenance or restoration of homeostasis, including blood pressure control for people with acute intracerebral haemorrhage

 - optimal positioning and early mobilisation for people with acute stroke